 Originally published in Becker’s Hospital Review, September 2021.

-Reducing length of stay (LOS) became a major priority for hospitals during COVID-19, and continues to be one as surges continue.
+To reduce hospital length of stay (LOS) became a critical priority during COVID-19, and continues to be one as surges continue.
 Even in “peacetime”, however, capitated reimbursement levels and the need to decrease hospital-acquired conditions made LOS reduction key for health systems.
-While efforts to reduce LOS often focus on specific disease classes, there are general operational factors that are more straightforward to address.
+While efforts to reduce hospital length of stay often focus on specific disease classes, there are general operational factors that are more straightforward to address.

-The Economic Driver: As patient access is inversely proportional to LOS, the impact of even an incremental change in LOS can be quite significant.
+The economic driver: As patient access is inversely proportional to length of stay, the impact of even an incremental change in can be quite significant.
 If a 300-bed hospital with an average LOS of four days could reduce the average LOS by 5%, or five hours, they could treat over 1,350 more patients per year.
 That’s also millions of additional dollars of income generated from the same fixed capacity.

 Bed capacity must also be divided into “units,” as determined by the level of care and skilled staffing required.
 This adds up to a limited availability of inpatient beds on a recurring basis.

-In working with leading hospitals across the country, we have identified seven factors that, if addressed with precision and the right data and predictive analytics, can reduce LOS.
+In working with leading hospitals across the country, we have identified seven factors that, if addressed with precision and the right data and predictive analytics, can reduce length of stay.
 Several of these will require cultural change or “buy-in” from clinicians and staff, but the rewards of adopting these solutions will be clear to those involved.

 Solution: The correct number of required beds can be computed for a given unit by analyzing historical patient volumes by service.
 For example, medicine units accept general medicine patients in addition to the specialty patients for whom the unit is intended.
-Hospitals can reduce the size of specialty units and open a larger (“virtual”) general medicine unit.
+To reduce length of stay hospitals can downsize specialty units and open a larger (“virtual”) general medicine unit.
 This virtual unit can still consist of several sizable subunits.
 This approach leads to simpler patient placement and makes it easier to co-locate patients assigned to a given clinical team.